-Beyond their size and beauty, white pines fill important ecological roles.
-They grow across the range of forest conditions, especially in the northeastern half of Minnesota.
-Though white pines did not blanket the Minnesota territories when European settlement began, they dotted the landscape, occurring in small groves with red pine or as individual, dominating trees.
+Beyond their size and beauty, white pines fill an important role in the environment.
+They grow across a range of forest conditions, especially in the northeastern half of Minnesota.
+Though white pines did not blanket Minnesota when European settlement began, they dotted the landscape, occurring in small groves with red pine or as individual, dominating trees.

-It was the white pine that brought loggers to this area in the late 1880s and provided the lumber that built the homes of our great-grandparents.
+White pine brought loggers to this area in the late 1880s and provided the lumber that built the homes of our great-grandparents.
 Over the next 100 years, the number of white pines decreased by 75 percent.